40 Irresistible Second Date Ideas

 Go Horseback Riding

-Hit the trail on horseback with your date.
+Hit the trail on horseback with one of the more innovative second date ideas—horseback riding.
 Seeing how they act around animals can be enlightening, and regardless of your riding level, you can spend some time chatting about something other than typical date fare like work and family.

 Any style, any venue—it doesn’t matter.
 Even if you’re both terrible dancers, an evening out on the dance floor—whether it’s to salsa music or hip hop—is sure to spark romance if there’s any chemistry there.